 Welding fumes and gases cannot be classified simply.
 The composition and quantity of these fumes and gases are dependent upon the metal being welded, the procedures followed and the electrodes used.
 Workers should be aware that the composition and quantity of fumes and gases to which they may be exposed, are influenced by: coatings which may be present on the metal being welded (such as paint, plating, or galvanizing), the number of welders in operation and the volume of the work area, the quality and amount of ventilation, the position of the welder's head with respect to the fume plume, as well as the presence of contaminants in the atmosphere (such as chlorinated hydrocarbon vapors from cleaning and degreasing procedure).
-When the electrode is consumed, the fumes and gas decomposition products generated are different in percent and form from the ingredients listed in Section II, The composition of these fumes and gases are the concerning matter and not the composition of the electrode itself.
+When the electrode is consumed, the fumes and gases are the concerning matter and not the composition of the electrode itself.
 Decomposition products include those originating from the volatilization, reaction, or oxidation of the ingredients shown in Section II, plus those from the base metal, coating and the other factors noted above.

-Reasonable expected fume constituents of this product would include: Complex oxides of iron, manganese, silicon, titanium, chromium, nickel and Molybdenum.
+Reasonable expected fume constituents of this product would include: Complex oxides of iron, manganese, silicon, titanium, chromium, nickel and Molybdenum (USA 316T-1, USA 316LT-1 and 317LT-1 only).
 Fume limit for Cr (VI) may be reached before limit of 5 mg/m3 for general welding fumes is reached.
 Watch the CR (VI) level.